 The Constitutional Court Decision 118/2022 modifies the provisions for calculating the statute of limitations for the crime of document forgery.
 However, in its implementation, the drafters of the new Criminal Code did not address this change.
 The formulation that was previously revoked by the Constitutional Court was re-inserted into the new Criminal Code, resulting in a debate over the validity of a Constitutional Court decision.
 Material testing represents the embodiment of constitutional supremacy (UUD NRI 1945) and constitutionalism.
-The material testing method is used to ensure legal certainty by confirming that no laws or regulations subordinate to the constitution contradict or violate the constitution, which is the highest law of the land.
-The Constitutional Court's decision is not only binding on the parties involved in the case but also on all Indonesian citizens, including lawmaking institutions.
+The material testing method is used to ensure legal certainty by confirming that no laws or regulations subordinate to the constitutional Court's decision is not only binding on the parties involved in the case but also on all Indonesian citizens, including lawmaking institutions.
 Based on the principle of erga omnes, it is only proper that lawmakers must comply with and implement the decisions issued by the Constitutional Court.